-CDFW offers the following comments and recommendations to assist the Fresno County Department of Public Works and Planning in adequately identifying and/or mitigating the Project's significant, or potentially significant, direct and indirect impacts on fish and wildlife (biological) resources.
+CDFW offers the following comments and recommendations to assist the City of Patterson Community Development Department in adequately identifying and/or mitigating the Project's significant, or potentially significant, direct and indirect impacts on fish and wildlife (biological) resources.
 Editorial comments or other suggestions may also be included to improve the document.

-There are many special-status species that may be present within or adjacent to the Project site.
-These wildlife resources may need to be evaluated and addressed prior to any approvals that would allow ground-disturbing activities.
-CDFW is concerned regarding potential impacts to special-status species including, but not limited to, the State threatened Swainson's hawk (Buteo swainsoni), and the State threatened tricolored blackbird (Agelaius tricolor).
+There are many special-status resources that may be impacted as a result of Project implementation, and these resources may need to be evaluated and addressed prior to any approvals that would allow ground-disturbing activities.
+CDFW is concerned regarding potential impacts to special-status species including, but not limited to, the State threatened Swainson's hawk (Buteo swainsoni), the State threatened tricolored blackbird (Agelaius tricolor), and the State species of special concern burrowing owl (Athene cunicularia).